Williwaw Biosciences

 Co-Founder & Chief Business Officer

-Ben Garvin brings extensive experience in technology commercialization and strategic partnerships, with a proven track record of successfully selling advanced algorithms and technology solutions to large enterprises in the internet advertising space.
+Ben Garvin brings extensive experience in technology commercialization and strategic partnerships, with a track record of selling advanced algorithmic and data products to large enterprises.

-As Chief Business Officer, Ben leads business development, strategic partnerships, and commercialization efforts, translating Williwaw's scientific innovations into market-ready solutions for the precision medicine industry.
+As Chief Business Officer, Ben leads business development, strategic partnerships, and commercialization efforts for Williwaw Biosciences.

 Interested in applying our platform to your therapeutic area or exploring partnership opportunities?